xjsender/haoide/README.md

 When you initiate your settings, you can have more than one project in "projects", however, only one project default can be true.

+If your project need security token, just put it follow "username".

 Every time you want to switch the project, you can click [SublimeApex > Switch Project] in the main menu and choose that you want, and then the update projects settings will be saved to user settings.
 ```
 {